danriduk/website/README.md

+---
+layout: page
-# Home
+title: Home
+---

-This is a great new site.
+This is a blog new site.
-p.s. gh-pages rock!